eslamkhaled560/eslamkhaled560/README.md

 - 👋 Hi, I’m @eslamkhaled560
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on any data science or analsis project
+- 💞️ I’m looking to collaborate on any data science or analysis project
 - 📫 How to reach me - eslamKhaled560@gmail.com

 <!---